 Older patients typically suffer from age-related conditions that cannot be treated with LASIK surgery, such as cataracts, and therefore may not be good candidates for the LASIK procedure.
 Cataracts occur when the natural lens in the eye becomes cloudy, resulting in blurred vision.
 It is one of the leading causes of vision loss among older people.
 Patients with cataracts should consider undergoing cataract surgery, in which the eye’s natural lens is replaced by an artificial lens.

 The benefits of LASIK have convinced millions of people to undergo this procedure.
-To determine whether you are a good candidate for LASIK surgery, schedule a consultation with Dr. Rosenbaum in Lansing by contacting Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com.
+To determine whether you are a good candidate for LASIK surgery, schedule a consultation with Our Doctors in Lansing by contacting Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com.